tendermint/tendermint/docs/introduction/quick-start.md

 To quickly get Tendermint installed on a fresh
 Ubuntu 16.04 machine, use [this script](https://git.io/fFfOR).

-WARNING: do not run this on your local machine.
+> :warning: Do not copy scripts to run on your machine without knowing what they do.

 ```sh
 curl -L https://git.io/fFfOR | bash